betadots/openvox-training/drafts/dsl.md

     * mysql_database
     * vcsrepo

-A list can be generated with the **puppet describe** command!
+A list can be generated with the `puppet describe` command!

 ### Syntax and Style

-Puppet is as much about syntax as about style:
+Puppet is as much about syntax as about style

 ```puppet
     type { 'title':